ScreteMonge/creators-kit/README.md

 ![Title](https://imgur.com/ngUlJdQ.gif)

+A video guide on how to use the plugin can be found through [this link](https://www.youtube.com/watch?v=LRUrMMfdy60).

 ## Creator's Panel

 The kit functions around the Creator's panel, where  you have several options to open new menus, as well as the ability to add and modify objects.